-All students receiving federal and/or institutional aid must make Satisfactory Academic Progress (SAP) in their degree program.
+All students receiving federal and/or institutional aid must make Satisfactory Academic Progress (SAP) in their program of study.
 SAP entails both qualitative and quantitative elements, which must be met in order for the student to remain eligible for aid.
 The Financial Aid Office (for federal aid and TAP recipients) and Student Accounts Office (for other institutional scholarship recipients) evaluate SAP before every term for those students enrolling in that upcoming term.

 The qualitative element is measured by the cumulative grade point average (GPA) for the student.
 Bachelor and master-level students must maintain a cumulative GPA of 2.00 or higher and doctoral students must maintain a minimum GPA of at least 3.00.
 Grades that impact GPA are A, B, C, D, F, and WF.
 Courses with zero-tuition hours and transferred courses from another institution are not considered in the qualitative evaluation.
 Academic requirements for degree programs periodically change, so the specific degree program (including the year) in which the student is enrolled (e.g., 2016-17 BARC) will be the program used to calculate the qualitative element for SAP.

 The quantitative element is measured by the course completion rate for the student (courses completed ÷ courses attempted).
-The student must maintain a course completion rate that allows him to finish his degree program within the Maximum Time Frame, which is 150% of the published time of his degree program.
+The student must maintain a course completion rate that allows him to finish his program of study within the Maximum Time Frame, which is 150% of the published time of his degree program.
 For example, an undergraduate student should finish his 120-hour degree program without attempting more than 180 hours, which is 150% of 120 hours (see the various degree programs in the Luther Rice Catalog for the required credit hours for each degree).
 In order to accomplish this, a student must successfully complete at least 67% of his classes.
-This completion rate must be attained every term and cumulatively for all classes included in the measurement.
-For Bachelor and Master-level students, the grades of F, R, W, WF, WH, and WP negatively affect the completion rate.
+This completion rate must be attained every term (for bachelor and master-level students) and cumulatively (for all programs) for all classes included in the measurement.
+For bachelor and master-level students, the grades of F, R, W, WF, WH, and WP negatively affect the completion rate.
 For 2019-20 and later Master of Arts students, the grades of D, F, R, W, WF, WH, and WP negatively affect the completion rate.
-For Doctor of Ministry students, the grades of C, D, F, R, W, WF, WH, and WP negatively affect the completion rate.
+For doctoral students, the grades of C, D, F, R, NC, W, WF, WH, and WP negatively affect the completion rate.
 Courses with zero-tuition hours are not considered in the quantitative evaluation.

 Note: An Incomplete Grade (I) is considered as an F in the measurements of both the qualitative and quantitative elements until it changes to a permanent grade.
 The permanent grade is then used for the measurements of both the qualitative and quantitative elements.